-Congress Working Committee passes resolution to make Rahul Gandhi next party president
+Congress’ schedule for presidential election is out, Rahul Gandhi might contest unopposed

 On Monday, speaking at the Congress Working Committee meeting in New Delhi’s Janpath, Sonia Gandhi criticised the Narendra Modi government for delaying the winter session of Parliament.
 “The Modi government, in arrogance, has cast a dark shadow on India’s Parliamentary democracy by sabotaging the Winter Session on flimsy grounds,” she said.
 “It’s mistaken if it thinks by locking the temple of democracy, it will escape constitutional accountability ahead of elections.”

-Gandhi also hit out at the government’s demonetisation and Goods and Services Tax decisions.
+Gandhi also criticised the government’s demonetisation and Goods and Services Tax decisions.
 “The prime minister had the audacity to have a midnight celebration in Parliament to launch an ill-prepared and flawed GST, but today he lacks the courage to face Parliament,” she said.
 “The fortunes of a few are being built by destroying the future of the poor and the oppressed,” the Congress president added.

 Rahul Gandhi’s elevation